openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Autoscaling specifies auto-scaling behavior for the NodePool.</p>
+<p>autoscaling specifies auto-scaling behavior for the NodePool.
+autoscaling is mutually exclusive with replicas.
+If replicas is set, this field must be ommited.</p>
 </td>
 </tr>
 <tr>